 Danny Dhadda, who manages one of the Outreach teams for Gateway explains why they chose Peoplesafe as a solution to protect their lone workers.

 “We were looking for a new system to support our Outreach workers in their day-to-day roles when in the community supporting clients.
 Having looked around for various providers we found Peoplesafe to be reliable.”

-Gateway opted for Peoplesafe’s Smartphone Application and ordered 60 licences for their lone workers.
+Gateway opted for Peoplesafe’s Lone Working App and ordered 60 licences for their lone workers.
 Available on all major operating platforms, the application gives users the ability to raise the alarm in the event of an emergency.
 It also allows lone workers to log in and out of daily tasks, leaving details of their location and the expected duration.

 If an activity overruns, Peoplesafe will automatically call the lone worker to verify their safety.
 If the lone worker cannot be reached a nominated respondent will be notified informing them of the overrun activity.
 This is a feature that Gateway have found invaluable.

 “Fortunately no one has had to genuinely raise the alarm,” explains Danny.
 “But we have had a series of overruns where the support worker is not contactable.
 However, with the detailed process and protocols that we set up, we managed to locate the individuals.
 Unfortunately, one incident resulted in us having to contact the police as per our protocols, but it ensured that we managed to locate the member of staff and they were safe.
 It also gave that individual the reassurance that the system works.”